-If you issue a server down command, for example, dscontrol server down, the executor function saves the current weight of the server and associates a new weight to the server with a value of -1.
-When you issue a server up command, for example, dscontrol server up, a call is made to the executor function to revert the weight of the server to the saved value.
+• If you issue the unquiesce command, a call is made to the executor function to revert the weight of the server to the saved value.
 The system sets a flag to indicate that the server is no longer marked down by the user.
+This is an example of the quiesce command: